 2. Nanonets: Best for Invoice Processing and ERP Integration

-Why it stands out: What impressed me most about Nanonets was the workflow automation.
+Why it stands out: The standout feature is the workflow automation.
 You can build multi-step processes: OCR extraction → validation rules → approval routing → ERP sync, all without code.
 For teams processing vendor invoices with complex line items, this is transformative.

 Key capabilities: